nvaccess/nvda/user_docs/en/userGuide.md

 |use timeout |Braille messages will be shown on the Braille display for a certain period of time.|
 |show indefinitely |Braille messages will be shown on the Braille display permanently.|

-To toggle show messages from anywhere, please assign a custom gesture using the [Input Gestures dialog](#InputGestures).

 ##### Message Timeout (sec) {#BrailleSettingsMessageTimeout}

-This setting is a numerical field that controls how long NVDA messages are displayed on the braille display.
+This option is a numerical field that controls how long NVDA messages are displayed on the braille display.
 The NVDA message is immediately dismissed when pressing a routing key on the braille display, but appears again when pressing a corresponding key which triggers the message.
-This setting is shown only if "Show Messages" is set to "Use timeout".
+This option is shown only if "Show Messages" is set to "Use timeout".

 <!-- KC:setting -->